zexalistic/ucam-iii-python-serial-tool/README.md

 And run script, `$ python main.py`.
-After run the script, test.jpg is output if taking picture succeeded.
+After run the script, test.jpg is outputted if taking picture succeeded.